ricjon/quarterapp/README.md

 ## Test

-Run the unit test using the command
+Run the unit test using nose:

-    python test/unit/test.py
+    nosetests

 ## Configuration